Acoustic Assessment

 Purpose of the Acoustic Responsibility Statement

-the statement certifies that the execution of the subdivision operation or urban development works complies with the General Noise Regulation.
+For prior information requests or licensing procedures, the statement certifies that the execution of the subdivision operation or urban development works complies with the General Noise Regulation.

-For requests for occupancy permits or changes of use, the statement certifies that the completed works comply with the approved acoustic design.
 In these cases, the statement is prepared and signed based on on-site acoustic tests, carried out in accordance with the Regulation of Acoustic Requirements for Buildings.

 Acoustic Measurement Report